-Each parcel lot shall have minimum frontage on a street as required by the Zoning Regulations, but in no case shall it be less than twenty (20) feet.
+Each lot shall have minimum frontage on a street as required by the Zoning Regulations, but in no case shall it be less than twenty (20) feet.

-In the case of a corner parcel lot or a double frontage lot, if only one property line of a corner parcel abutting a street frontage can be designated as the frontage of the lot without creating a non-conforming parcel lot with respect to frontage, lot width and depth, then that property line shall be deemed the frontage lot line.; lif more that n one property line frontage of a corner parcel abutting a street can be designated as the frontage of the lot without creating a non-conforming parcel, then any one frontage of the lot without creating a non-conforming parcel, then any one of such property lines may be deemed selected as the frontage of such lot, provided only one front lot line is designated per lot.
-In determining whether a parcel lot width and depth shall not include any access easements.
+In the case of a corner lot or a double frontage lot, if only one frontage can be designated as the front of the lot without creating a non-conforming lot with respect to lot width and depth, then that property line shall be deemed the front lot line.
+If more than one frontage can be designated as the front of the lot without creating a non-conformity, either one of such property lines may be selected as the front of such lot, provided only one front lot line is designated per lot.
+In determining whether a lot is non-conforming with regard to width and depth, the lot width and depth shall not include any access easements.

 e.
-Side Parcel Lot Lines
+Side Lot Lines

-As far as is practical, the side lines of all parcels lots should run shall be at right angles to the centerline of the street upon which the parcel lot faces, or radial if the street is curved.
+As far as is practical, the side lines of all lots shall be at right angles to the centerline of the street upon which the lot faces, or radial if the street is curved.